Updated 3/5/2021

 Instructions

-- In a Dutch oven, or large pot with a heavy bottom, cook the bacon until the fat has rendered
+- In a Dutch oven or large pot with a lid, cook the bacon until the fat has rendered.

-- Add the onion, celery and carrot and cook until transparent
+- Add the butter, onion, celery and carrot and sauté for about 5 minutes.

-- Submerse the white fish, shrimp and mushrooms in the broth pot.
-Simmer covered for about 4 minutes or until ingredients are cooked.
+- Add the seafood and simmer striring frequently for about 5 minutes or until the seafood is cooked.
 The shrimp should be opaque and the fish flakey.

 Notes